serviss-ventures/nicnixr-landing/mobile-app/README.md

 ## 📄 **License**

-This project is part of the NicNixr app suite.
+This project is part of the NixR app suite.
 See [LICENSE](../LICENSE) for details.

 ---